glacials/twos.dev/src/cold/winter.md

 }}
 ```

-Images must be places in `public/img` in the form:
+Images must be present in `public/img` in the form:

 ```plain
 pageshortname-imageshortname[-<light|dark>].<png|jpg>